tlshaheen/api_docs/doc/survey.md

 * `slug` - the path at which to place the page.
 Must be unique, and there are some restrictions for namespace collisions.
 (Optional- will be computed from name if not present)
 * `status` - published or drafted, depending on whether you want to page to be available immediately (required)
+* `tags` - an array of tags to add to a person who responds to this survey (optional)
 * `author_id` - the NationBuilder id author of the blog (optional)
 * `name` - internal name, how the page will be referred to in lists in the control panel (required)
 * `title` - Title of the page, shows up as tab name, for example (optional, defaults to the name)